SergioLaRosa/splitnjoin/README.md

 ## Performance tests

-I made a simple test&benchmark tool.
+I made a simple testing and benchmarking tool.
 Run it like this: `python3 -m splitnjoin.snj_benchmark.py`.

-On my notebook (Intel i3 dual core, 8 GB Ram, 500 GB 5400rpm disk, Linux Mint 18.3) this is the output:
+On my notebook (Intel i3 dual core, 8 GB RAM, 500 GB 5400 RPM disk, Linux Mint 18.3) this is the output:

 ```
 [!]'splitnjoin' ver.
 0.51 Benchmark&Test tool